American Dental Association

 Although the ADA has a low turnover and high retention rate, it was still necessary to keep the plan current and ensure that any changes occurred in a timely manner," Mellinger said.
 "They always make every effort to keep the plan up to date and to make the plan better."

-ADA's annual trainings with Attainium demonstrate their commitment to making the business continuity process ongoing," Mellinger stated.
+ADA's annual training with Attainium demonstrate their commitment to making the business continuity process ongoing," Mellinger stated.
 "They show that the CMT is committed to the process, really committed, and is providing leadership.
 The EMT sees that commitment and follows suit."

 "In addition to testing the plan and demonstrating organizational commitment to business continuity," Mellinger said, "the training increases the skill set of the participants, who wouldn't normally be acting in crisis mode.
 Also, the teams identify crucial points and are focused on the right things to be addressed.
-They are doing it right and for the right reasons… they get better every year, mature in the process and push the envelope a bit."
+They are doing it right and for the right reasons… they get better every year, mature in the process, and push the envelope a bit."

 "ADA believes that, without Attainium's testing and training, they never could have instituted the plan in such a timely and effective manner," Mellinger said.